Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 We can obtain the latest estimation of both $a^l_i$ and $a^l_j$ from the map of intervals that we have built at the beginning.
 Since all weight parameters are known in the white-box setting, we can also quantify the impact $\Delta a_{k}^{l+1}$ as an interval.

 Next, we perform another round of forward propagation to simulate the impact of affected hidden units from the layer $l+1$ to the output layer.
 The value to be propagated in this round is no longer the interval of input, but the impact of affected hidden units as intervals.
-The propagated impact at the output layer could be treated as the estimated result of $g\left(x\right)-f\left(x\right)$ for the current pruning operation.
+The propagated impact at the output layer could be treated as the estimated result of $g\left(x\right)-f\left(x\right)$ for the current pruning operation, where $f$ and $g$ stand for the original model and the pruned model, respectively.
 The propagated impact on the output for each pruning operation will be accumulated along with the pruning progress.
 We call it \emph{cumulative impact} to the output layer and use $\Delta a^{\left[out\right]}$ to denote it in the remaining of this section.